Captain Nazi (spoiler – he’s a villain) is one of the traditional enemies of Captain Marvel (Billy Batson).

 Nazi then used the capsule to place himself in suspended animation on American soil.
 He presumably had made contact with his brother Wolf to make sure that the capsule would be monitored for as long as necessary.

-The first thing Nazi intended to do upon awakening was to fly to the wreck and recover Hitler’s hidden suspended animation capsule.
+The first thing Nazi intended to do upon awakening was to dive within the wreck and recover Hitler’s hidden suspended animation capsule.

 (These events are curious.
 It is well established that in the DC Universe the Führer was killed by the Unknown Soldier, who then arranged for the death to look like a suicide.
 Given the haphazard nature of the suspended animation capsules plot, it is likely that it was just meant as a diversion).